cjerrington/cjerrington.github.io/src/pages/projects.md

 ### Websites I maintain

+- [Static.Quest](https://static.quest/) - A web ring focused to list all the amazing static websites
-- [Kidsfishlubbock](https://kidsfishlubbock.com/) - Local yearly event to bring awareness of outdoor activities and fun to children.
+- [Kidsfishlubbock](https://kidsfishlubbock.com/) - Local yearly event to bring awareness of outdoor activities and fun to children